saraTriple/Doctor-Appointment-Scheduler/README.md

 A springboot based project that provides and easy to use web application which enables patients to schedule an appointment with a doctor of their choice.

 ### Functionalities
-* Patient Regitrsation
+* Person Regitrsation
-* Patient Login
+* Person Login
 * Doctor Registration
 * Doctor Login
-* Patient can book, view and cancel appointments
+* Person can book, view and cancel appointments
 * Doctor can view and cancel appointments

 ### Tools and Technologies